Overview

 was subsequently sold to a third party.
 In July 2020, Freestone Asset Management acquired a

-Communities LLC.
-Meritus and Cambio are the asset and property managers of all of the
+LLC.
+Meritus and Cambio are the asset and property managers of all of the manufactured

-we or our affiliates will benefit by being entitled to a share of the revenues earned by Cambio,
+example, we or our affiliates will benefit by being entitled to a share of the revenues earned by

-including revenues derived from the fees, distributions and other proceeds paid to Cambio by the
+Cambio, including revenues derived from the fees, distributions and other proceeds paid to

-private funds.
-We or our affiliates will also benefit if Cambio is acquired or conducts an initial
+Cambio by the private funds.
+We or our affiliates will also benefit if Cambio is acquired or

-public offering.
-In addition, Freestone Asset Management has various negative consent rights in
+conducts an initial public offering.
+In addition, Freestone Asset Management has various negative

-respect of Cambio, and is entitled to appoint, and has appointed, 40% of the board of managers
+consent rights in respect of Cambio, and is entitled to appoint, and has appointed, 40% of the

-conflicts of interest between us and our affiliates, on the one hand, and the private funds, on the
+potential conflicts of interest between us and our affiliates, on the one hand, and the private funds,

-other hand.
-In an effort to mitigate certain conflicts of interest that may arise in the future as a
+on the other hand.
+In an effort to mitigate certain conflicts of interest that could arise in the future

-result of the transaction, we will retain, at our sole cost and expense, an independent third-party
+as a result of the transaction, we will retain, at our sole cost and expense, an independent third party

 to provide guidance to us and our affiliates regarding such conflicts if and when they arise.